 What is Workers’ Compensation?

-Workers’ compensation is designed to provide an injured employee with adequate medical care for the injury without cost and to replace some or all of the lost income that results from time away from work due to the accident.
+Workers’ compensation is designed to provide an injured employee with adequate medical care for the injury without cost, and to replace some or all of the income lost while away from work.

-Although workers’ compensation seems straightforward at first, the process can actually turn out to be quite complex, which is frustrating for injured workers and their families.
+Although workers’ compensation seems straightforward, the process can actually turn out to be frustratingly complex.

 How to Get Workers’ Compensation

 While it is possible to file for and be awarded workers’ compensation on your own, many workers’ compensation claims are denied for a variety of reasons, including:

 - the initial accident report does not match up with the doctor’s exam

 - the employee tested positive for drugs or alcohol